Massachusetts science museum opens exhibit on vaccines

 Another video accompanied by tactile models teaches about the five different types of vaccines — RNA, viral vector, live attenuated, inactivated and recombinant — and their uses, from the scientists who worked on them.

-Christine Reich, the EcoTarium’s chief learning officer, said the museum felt the need to educate the public during the pandemic because science museums are among the most trusted facilities in their communities.
+The Museum of Science in Boston created the exhibit and shared it with the EcoTarium.
+Christine Reich, the Boston museum’s chief learning officer, said her museum felt the need to educate the public during the pandemic because science museums are among the most trusted facilities in their communities.

 Museum officials realized about a year ago in the early stages of COVID-19 vaccine distribution that it was the time to act and create an educational program, Reich said.